 - Listening and making sure each side is understood and understands the other side

 - Focusing the parties on their interests

 - Testing ideas to make sure they are workable

 - Helping to draft the parties agreement

 Resolution of the conflict in mediation will happen only if BOTH sides agree.
 The mediator does not make decisions for the parties.

 A neutral trained arbitrator is selected by the parties to decide the outcome of the issues between them.
 The process can be customized to the needs of the parties.
 Decisions can be made more quickly.
 The outcome can be confidential.
 Arbitration is often used in business transactions, but Iowans may find its use increasing in family law cases as the waiting time for trial increases.

 COLLABORATIVE LAW PROCESS:

-Parties can agree to work together to resolve a conflict and furthermore agree to hire attorneys who are not allowed to go to trial and must resolve the conflict by other means.
-For a more details review our collaborative law page.
+Parties can agree to work together to resolve conflict and furthermore agree to hire attorneys who are not allowed to go to trial and must resolve the conflict by other means.
+For a more detailed review our collaborative law page.